The Science Behind Thinkscape

 Many minds are better than one.
 Research shows collective intelligence grows with group size.
 Research also shows that conversational deliberation is critical for groups to surface ideas, debate options, and solve complex problems.
 If only we could combine the power of collective intelligence with conversation.

-Yes, it’s a bold concept – enabling hundreds, thousands, or even millions of people to hold unified conversations that converge on insightful solutions and amplify collective intelligence.
-At Unanimous AI, we’ve been pursuing this for years, making many breakthroughs along the way.
+At Unanimous AI, we’ve been developing this for years, making many breakthroughs along the way.
 We’ve now packaged our innovations into Thinkscape, a remarkable platform that brings these capabilities to teams around the world.

 Consider this Estimation Experiment – we asked 240 people to estimate the number of gumballs in a jar.
 This is a classic test of collective intelligence.
-In our recently published study we compared four methods: (i) the average individual estimate, (ii) the mean of 240 surveys (also called the Wisdom of Crowds), (iii) 240 people using AI-powered Thinkscape, and (iv) we asked CHATGPT to make an estimate.
+In our recently published study we compared four methods: (i) the average individual estimate, (ii) the mean of 240 surveys (also called the Wisdom of Crowds), (iii) 240 people using Thinkscape, and (iv) we asked CHATGPT to make an estimate.
 So, who won?

 As shown above, using Thinkscape produced the most accurate results, beat the average individual by 77% and the Wisdom of Crowds by 50%.
 At the same, Thinkscape provided a wealth of qualitative insights, documenting the strategies used to reach the solution.
 And most remarkable – the process in Thinkscape took less than five minutes!